-Issued on July 28, 2022
+Issued on May 10, 2023

 The Nebraska Auditor of Public Accounts Office was created by the first territorial Legislature in 1855.
 The Auditor was the general accountant and revenue officer of the territory.
 Those duties have expanded and evolved over the decades, as modern accounting theory has been implemented.
 The office of the Auditor of Public Accounts is one of six offices making up the executive branch of Nebraska State Government.
-Charlie Janssen was elected in November 2014 and re-elected in November 2018, as the Nebraska Auditor of Public Accounts.
-He was sworn into office on January 8, 2015, as Nebraska's 25th State Auditor.
+Mike Foley was elected in November 2006 and re-elected in November 2010 and November 2022 as the Nebraska Auditor of Public Accounts.
+He was sworn into office on January 5, 2023, and is Nebraska's 24th State Auditor.